Daviey52/can-of-books-frontend/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
 This is an app that use Auth0 to log in a user and allow them to access resources on the site.
-Resource include books that have been persisted using NoSQL databse
+Resource include books that have been persisted using NoSQL database. the user can also add a new book/s and also delete books within their accounts

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->